Christmas at Kew 2018

 As the winter trail comes to an end, visitors will be greeted by the scent of mulled wine, mince pies and other festive foods from a variety of enticing stalls at Victoria Plaza.

 Sandra Botterell, Director of Marketing and Commercial Enterprise says: “Christmas at Kew is now the must-see event in the London festive calendar, and this year’s extravaganza will be bigger and better than ever before.
 It will capture the magic of the last five years, but will also offer a unique experience, with a host of brand new breath-taking installations.
-I personally cannot wait to wander through the Cathedral of Light, or enjoy the 300 glowing origami boats floating on Kew’s beautiful lake.”
+I personally cannot wait to wander through the Christmas Cathedral, or enjoy the 300 glowing origami boats floating on Kew’s beautiful lake.”

 Christmas at Kew admission